 And the Secretary of Veterans Affairs

 The POTUS did not greet anyone as they entered.
-He stared through them as they appeared in the doorway with their notepads.
+He stared through them as they appeared in the doorway with their laptops clutched in hand.
 Haberdash sat on a folding chair against the wall, scribbling notes on his notepad.
-Within seconds of the first arrival, every seat at the table was filled except one.
+Within moments of the first arrival, every seat at the big table was filled except one.
 The POTUS was flanked on either side by Secretary of State Fricke and Secretary of Defense Buckminster.
 Next to them sat the secretary of the treasury and an empty chair for the White House chief of staff.
-Each member of the cabinet sat in silence, waiting for the POTUS to speak but the POTUS just stared at the door.
+Each member of the cabinet sat in silence, waiting for the POTUS to speak, but the POTUS just stared at the door.
 Haberdash’s eyes flitted from the president to the blast door to the empty chair at the big table.
-The members of the cabinet cast uneasy glances and shrugs at each other.
-The motions of shuffling papers and sniffles and taking gulps of water subsided.
+The members of the cabinet cast subtle, uneasy glances and shrugs at each other.
+The motions of shuffling papers and sounds of sniffles and gulps of sipped water subsided.
 The president continued staring at the door.
 It became very silent, palpably silent, so silent that everyone could hear their own breathing and stomach noises.
 It was so silent that a fart would have sounded like pulling the starting cord on a chainsaw… in a chapel… at midnight.
 And when it had become as absolutely silent as possibly imaginable, the sound of click clack click clack…

 Footsteps approached from beyond the blast door.

 “Welcome home, Frank!” the POTUS bellowed.
-A wide grin filled his face.
+A wide grin filled his square face.